stephenegriffin/outlook-dev-docs/docs/actionable-messages/actionable-messages-via-connectors.md

 Let's start by creating an actionable message card.
 We'll start with something simple, just a basic card with an `HttpPOST` action and an `OpenUri` action.
 We'll use the [Card Playground](https://messagecardplayground.azurewebsites.net/) to design the card.

+Line # 2 added by Soran to test BLMT.

 Go to [Card Playground](https://messagecardplayground.azurewebsites.net/) and paste in the following JSON:

 ```json